-- Read all of the paperwork you get from the pharmacy, including the drug labels, and ask questions about the side effects.
+- Read all of the paperwork you get from the pharmacy, including the drug labels, and ask questions about the side effects of any prescription medications.
 Many patients end up with a pyramid effect—taking new pills to treat the adverse effects of the prescription medications they’re already taking.

-Now it’s your turn: Have you been a victim of a doctor who is too quick to push pills?
+Now it’s your turn: Have you been a victim of a doctor who is too quick to push prescription medications?